trivial-vector/bcs-python/README.md

 - weekly_feedback
 - assignments
 - tests: this was designed to be test driven but I got a little carried away last night

+## Known Issues:

+Both grades and attendance endpoints return all students from a given enrollment regardless of the chosen course. _However_, it doesn't appear as though the information from the route (letter grades or attendance values) are reported properly for students in the other courseId.
+This results in many false negatives for 'absent' and 'not submitted'.

+I'm exploring a workaround that will call the session_closest endpoint and populate a list of students for a given courseId and then I'll mask the grades and attendance based on that.
+It's a hack and requires 3 total api calls instead of the 1 but it seems like the only reliable way to programmatically generate a list of students to filter against.